-Join Leslie Crutchfield for an in-depth discussion in this video Mapping out a winning strategy, part of Nonprofit Fundamentals.
+Join Leslie Crutchfield for an in-depth discussion in this video Mapping out a winning strategy, part of Nonprofit Foundations.

 - When I'm giving advice to nonprofit leaders on how to build an effective strategy, I like to define strategy this way, a winning strategy shows where you're going to play and how you're gonna win.
 Developing a strategic plan is important because it defines not only what you plan to do but also what you're not going to do.
 The leading strategy thinker Michael Porter argues that the essence of strategy is about making deliberate choices to perform activities differently than, not just better than, your rivals do.

 So a good strategy will help you make choices about how to allocate your organization's limited resources, your staff and volunteer time, the funds you raise or earn, and the social and intellectual capital that you offer.
 Let's look at the strategy of a high-impact nonprofit, City Year.
 City Year started in Boston with a core of 60 young people giving a year of community service.
 As the model for AmeriCorps, within two decades City Year had launched youth corps in 21 cities and had a budget of about 40 million.

 So while this organization had grown substantially, the CEO felt that the nonprofit could achieve more targeted, measurable impact.
 He said, "We needed to show that national service "wasn't just nice, but necessary."
 So City Year did a 180 degree strategic turnaround.
 It developed a new strategic plan, examining all of its programs and activities, assessing what elements should be kept and what needed to go.
 Then, the group shifted its entire focus.